Guide to Education options for young people with SEND after age 16

 Find out about the 16 to 19 Bursary Fund on GOV.UK.

-What happens after your child is 18
+7. University and higher education after your child is 18

 In the last year of formal education, your child needs to make decisions about continuing learning or finding a job.